krystleM26/web-sprint-challenge-intro-to-react/README.md

 ## Submission format

-- [ ] Submit via Codegrade by committing and pushing any new changes to the main branch.
+- [x ] Submit via Codegrade by committing and pushing any new changes to the main branch.
-- [ ] Check Codegrade for automated feedback.
+- [x ] Check Codegrade for automated feedback.
-- [ ] Check Codegrade in the days following the Sprint Challenge for reviewer feedback.
+- [ x] Check Codegrade in the days following the Sprint Challenge for reviewer feedback.
-- [ ] Any changes pushed after the deadline will not receive any feedback.
+- [ x] Any changes pushed after the deadline will not receive any feedback.

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+React JS is a javascript library created to help support UI development.
+It tries to solve development issues that occur when creating large applications.
+It reduces the amount of code that needs to be written which may or may not cause bugs.
 1. Describe component state.
+   A component state is info of the components current situation.
 1. Describe props.
+Props are properties of a function.
 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+Side effects are items that effect things outside of the scope.
+You sync them in a React Component by using useEffect() which gives it access to a components state, prop or variable.